 The Group seeks well priced acquisitions which will meet the strategic objective of adding long term, low risk growth in net asset value.
-There is a risk that an inappropriate or ill-judged acquisition could destroy value.
+The Group's oft stated aversion to undue risk means that in a period of economic uncertainty opportunities for acquisition will be approached with extreme caution.
+There is nevertheless a risk that an inappropriate or ill-judged acquisition could destroy value.

-Rigorous pre-acquisition screening of all buying opportunities and appropriate due diligence Development
+Rigorous pre-acquisition screening of all buying opportunities and appropriate due diligence

+Development

-The Group continues to seek development opportunities principally from within the portfolio and also elsewhere.
+The Group continues to seek development opportunities, principally from within the portfolio but also elsewhere.
 Development provides an opportunity to enhance income and net asset values but carries risk as to planning, construction timing, costs and letting.